 Catherine’s research interests focus on the social and political dimensions of techno-scientific change, particularly relating to biomedicine in transnational contexts.
 Recent work has explored the making of microbicides as a ‘woman-controlled’ technology for HIV prevention; the organisation and governance of new partnerships to develop drugs for neglected tropical diseases; and the creation of knowledge and value through the exchange of mundane artefacts in TB clinical research.

-- The spatiality of clinical trials and the social life of methods in transit.
-Catherine has plans to explore how the methods and materials of the randomised controlled trial work as social agents, active in configuring particular forms of subjects, publics and understandings of science in European and African contexts.
+Catherine’s current work extends her long-standing interest in the spatiality of clinical trials to look at the social life of methods of transit.
+This work explores how the methods and materials of the randomized controlled trial work as social agents, active in configuring particular forms of subjects, publics and understandings of science in European and African contexts.

 Telephone: +44 (0)1865 617869